Click or drag to resize

 API access keys: the account key and the security key

-Every customer's API account is associated with two access keys: a public "account key" and a private "security key", both of which are generated automatically when the account is created.
+Every customer's API account is associated with two access keys: a public "account key" and a private "security key", both of which are generated automatically on signup.
 These keys are used to secure each request sent to the API by the customer (or by software trusted to work on their behalf), to protect the API usage that the customer has paid to enable.

 The account key is used to uniquely identify the customer account.
 It is a public key in the sense that there is no need to keep it secret.